silnrsi/font-idiqlat/documentation/source/charset.md

 The following character ranges are supported by this font:

-Unicode block | Syriac Proto support
+Unicode block | Idiqlat support
 ------------- | ---------------
 Arabic | 060C, 061B, 061F, 0640, 0651
 Syriac 	| ✓ (does not include 072D..072F, 074D..074F)